 The new Affiliation Agreement makes clearer the insurance obligations of the Boy Scouts.
 It also attempts to clarify the role local churches and their leaders are supposed play when engaging in scouting activities.
-The advice the annual conference has been giving for several years still apply: if a local church is going to sign an Affiliation Agreement to operate a troop, it’s leadership should (a) be active in operating the troop; (b) know all leaders working with that troop; and (c) fully engage with the troop’s operations and activities.
+In some sense, the old “chartering” responsibilities are now shifted to either the regional council or another community organization.
+However, affiliating with a troop still includes responsibilities of the local church.
+Because of that, the advice the annual conference has been giving for several years still applies: if a local church is going to sign an Affiliation Agreement to operate a troop, it’s leadership should (a) be active in operating the troop; (b) know all leaders working with that troop; and (c) fully engage with the troop’s operations and activities.
 The new Affiliation Agreement is not an excuse for a local church to sign without understanding its obligation or to put a troop on “auto-pilot” with troop leaders that aren’t involved in the local church or known by the local church’s leaders.
 Most significantly, however, the troop will no longer be under the corporate status of the local church.
-Nonprofit/tax-exempt status will not become a matter for the BSA’s regional council.
+Nonprofit/tax-exempt status will now become a matter for the BSA’s regional council or another community organization.

 Do scout leaders need to be Safe Gathering certified under the new Affiliation Agreement?